August 4, 2021. UPDATE

 Pass/No Pass limits are currently waived due to the coronavirus pandemic.

 The Board suspended procedure 3.10P, section 1.A, in order to temporarily remove the Pass/No Pass limits of 3 units per semester and the maximum of 12 units for all semesters.
-This suspension will continue through the fall 2020 semester and will remain as long as the state of emergency is in place.
+This suspension will continue through spring 2021, summer 2021, and fall 2021 semesters and will remain as long as the state of emergency is in place.
 Students may choose the Pass/No Pass option for any courses that allow it and will not be penalized with a degree or certificate requirements.

-8. Will students be allowed to drop courses if they are not able to continue their studies in fall 2020?
+9. Will students be allowed to drop courses if they are not able to continue their studies in spring 2021, summer 2021, or fall 2021 semesters?

-SRJC has received federal CARES Act funds to be provided directly as emergency aid to students.
-Eligible students will receive emergency grants of $700.
-Students with greater need will be able to request grants of $1,000.
-These funds are intended to help cover COVID-related expenses for students in need.
-Eligible expenses include course materials, technology, housing, food, health care and childcare.
+These funds are intended to help cover COVID-19 school-related expenses for students in need.
+Eligible expenses include course materials, technology, housing, food, health care (including mental health care), and childcare.

 - Have expenses related to the coronavirus crisis

-- Have been enrolled in a minimum of three units or non-credit courses for the fall 2020 semester.
+- Be enrolled in a minimum of three units or non-credit courses for the fall 2021 semester.

-11. Do I need to purchase a parking permit for fall 2020?
+12. Do I need to purchase a parking permit?

-No, students are not required to purchase a parking permit for fall.
-If you are enrolled in an on campus course, a parking permit will be mailed to you.
+No, students are not required to purchase a parking permit for fall 2021.
+Students may park without a parking permit in any student lot.

-12. What if students need laptops to continue their education?
+13. What if students need laptops or hotspots to continue their education?

-Students interested in participating in the laptop loan program should review this library guide for details on how to reserve a laptop or calculator for the semester.
+Students interested in participating in the laptop and hotspot loan program please visit our library request website for details on how to reserve a laptop, hotspot, or calculator for the semester.
 Supply is limited, but laptops are returned regularly so please be patient while we continually turn over and acquire new inventory.

 If you need technology assistance please contact the Welcome & Connect Center.

-Returning students who need to renew their laptop loan should contact Doyle Library at 707-527-4550 or by email at email@example.com.
+Returning students who need to renew their laptop loans should contact Doyle Library at 707-527-4550 or by email at firstname.lastname@example.org.

-Students who are not currently enrolled in classes will need to return their laptops.
+Students who are not currently enrolled in classes will need to return their laptops and hotspots.
+The data plans for the hotspots will be suspended if they are not returned by the assigned deadline.

-13. Where can students find resources for learning, teaching and working remotely?
+14. Where can students find resources for learning, teaching, and working remotely?

 Note that faculty members are making different choices about the remote methods they will use to complete the semester.
 While many will use Canvas and other common online teaching methods, many will choose instead to provide instruction and student services, send assignments, and collect student work in other ways—for example, email, phone conferences, and in some cases through the US Postal Service.
 Faculty decisions depend on a number of factors, including the subject matter of the course, whether faculty members have technological resources at home, and students’ access to and comfort with technology and the Internet.
 Much of the information cited below pertains primarily to Canvas and other online teaching methods.